Gabulhas/Gabulhas/README.md

 ## 📚 Projects
 - **Research on Blockchain Consensus Algorithms** (Master's Thesis, 2023)
-  - Implementation of a new protocol/consensus algorithm for the Tezos Blockchain
+  - Implementation of a new protocol/consensus algorithm for the Tezos Blockchain.
+  - Implementaiton of tools to develop and test consensus protocols in real scenarios.
 - **Pascal Compiler** (2022)
   - Developed a Pascal Compiler generating x86_64 assembly code
 - **Research on Distributed Algorithms** (Bachelor's Thesis, 2021)